-Set to begin immediately after the NFL season concludes, the XFL is doing its part in creating a longer football season for fans.
-A longer season equals more action for legal betting on the XFL - something that should be very well received despite this being an inaugural season.
+Set to begin in February, immediately after the Super Bowl concludes, the XFL began its second rebirth in 2023.
+More pro football equals more action for legal betting on the XFL - something that should be very well received despite more competition this time around.

-This guide will help sports bettors of all types capitalize on America’s newest professional football league in the inaugural 2020 season.
-We provided recommended XFL betting sites, the history, and the latest trends of the XFL, plus any extra information and resources needed to maximize bankroll throughout the season.
+This guide will help sports bettors of all types capitalize on this American professional football league when they return in 2023 and beyond.
+We provide recommended XFL betting sites, the history, and the latest trends of the XFL, plus any extra information and resources needed to maximize bankroll throughout the season.

-The XFL offers a unique opportunity to fans for betting.
+The XFL offers a unique opportunity to fans of pro football betting.